-How to Install and Configure Apache Tomcat 8.0.23 in Linux
+How to Install Latest Apache Tomcat 8.5.14 in Linux

 Apache Tomcat commonly called as Tomcat is an open-source web server and servlet container developed by Apache Software Foundation.
 It is written primarily in Java and released under Apache License 2.0.
 This is a cross platform application.